 But while a company car is still considered a desirable job perk, many employers are now offering a company car allowance as an alternative to a company car.
 But what is the difference between a company car and a company car allowance and which option is right for you?

 To help explain the difference between the two options, Nationwide Vehicle Contracts has put together a short guide to set out the pros and cons of a company car vs a company car allowance.

 A company car is a vehicle provided by a firm for the business and private use of an employee.
-Company cars are usually offered to employees who need to drive as part of their job (e.g. a regional sales manager who needs to commute to different locations) or as ‘perk’ of the job so the employee does not need to source a vehicle themselves.
+Company cars are usually offered to employees who need to drive as part of their job (e.g. a regional sales manager who needs to commute to different locations) or as ‘perk’ or ‘benefit’ of the job so the employee does not need to source a vehicle themselves.

 The BIK tax rate on a company car is based on a calculation based on: